mozilla-services/docs/source/storage/apis-2.0.rst

 **X-Quota-Remaining**

-    This header may be returned in response to write requests, indicating the amount of storage space remaining for the user in KB.
+    This header may be returned in response to write requests, indicating the amount of storage space remaining for the user in bytes.
 It will not be returned if quotas are not enabled on the server.